- National Geographic Explorer

 With one of the largest ports in the world, Antwerp has been a prosperous trading center for centuries and is the core of the global diamond trade.
 Its accrued wealth can be seen in the beautiful 16th century guild houses and impressive buildings.
 Take a slow stroll with your historians, appreciating the architecture of the Grand Palace and guild houses.
 Of course, no visit to Antwerp would be complete without admiring the works of Rubens and Van Dyck.

 Don't forget your walking shoes!
 Gent is a showcase of medieval Flemish wealth, with wonderful architecture.
 Cathedral, church, and belfry towers pierce the sky and fill the air with the music of their bells.
 Beside an ancient harbor, ornate guild houses line the banks.
 Street markets flourish as in previous centuries.

 From Oostende, drive to the medieval town of Brugge, a UNESCO World Heritage Site.
 You will immediately notice that this city has always carefully cherished its architectural and artistic treasures from the past.
 Brugge is known for its brick Gothic architecture, and as the birthplace of the school of the Flemish Primitives.
 After a walking excursion, board small boats to view the architecture from canal level.

-Disembark in Dover and transfer to London’s Heathrow Airport for flights home.
+Disembark in London and transfer to Heathrow Airport for flights home.